jeffp42ker/jackies-theme/README.md

 # Jackies theme
-A [Platypub](https://github.com/jacobobryant/platypub/tree/master/themes/default) theme, derived from the [default theme](https://github.com/jacobobryant/platypub/tree/master/themes/default) in support of building a community website around a local park.
+A [Platypub](https://github.com/jacobobryant/platypub/tree/master/themes/default) theme, derived from the publishing platform's [default theme](https://github.com/jacobobryant/platypub/tree/master/themes/default) in support of building a community website around a local park.
 It's at an early stage, like Platypub itself.
-Significant breaking changes may be expected.
+Significant breaking changes should be expected as we keep pace with changes to the default theme.

+Configuration for `Event` items is an enhancement implemented in Jackies theme and not included in the default theme.

 Platypub default theme instructions:

 Must have `bb` on path.